sony/gobreaker/README.md

   Default `ReadyToTrip` returns true when the number of consecutive failures is more than 5.

 - `OnStateChange` is called whenever the state of `CircuitBreaker` changes.

-- `IsSuccessful` is called with the error returned from a request.
-  If `IsSuccessful` returns true, the error is counted as a success.
-  Otherwise the error is counted as a failure.
-  If `IsSuccessful` is nil, default `IsSuccessful` is used, which returns false for all non-nil errors.

 The struct `Counts` holds the numbers of requests and their successes/failures: